 I also realized I have a gluten intolerance and that cutting out all wheat/gluten for a period of months was very important.
 I had both a blood and stool test at a Naturopathic doctor that showed raised antibodies to gluten/gliadin, among other things.
 Also showed a moderate imbalance of bacteria/fungus in my intestine - in other words "Candida overgrowth".

-From around early 2009 to 2011 I was doing regular Liver Flushes - at least 1 a month.
+From around early 2009 to 2011 I was doing regular Liver Flushes - about once a month.
 What I can say for sure is that after doing just a couple, ALL of my health problems started turning around.
 It was like being injected with a burst of energy.
 Mentally, physically, emotionally I was less fatigued, had a much easier time getting up and going.
 My digestion felt better all around - I no longer felt stuffed after a small meal.
-I started gaining weight back without even trying.
-It didn't take long actually til I weighed more than I ever did eating a regular SAD diet.
-At the time I was still eating mostly raw foods, A LOT of blended foods as that was part of the prep for the flush, and easy to digest.
+I started gaining healthy weight back without even trying.
+It didn't take long actually til I weighed more than I ever did eating a regular diet.

 I still do the occasional liver flush every few months to kinda reset my digestive system, and usually some sludgy stuff or tiny particles of solid bile comes out.
 But overall I have been feeling consistently good since doing the long series of liver flushes.
 When I don't feel good it's always because I am stressed and not eating well or not eating enough.
 My skin rarely breaks out.
 My circulation is definitely better.
 My mood is more consistent.
 I still have a sensitive digestive system but I've realized more lately how much of a role stress plays in that.